Invisalign Clear Braces – Glenpool, OK

 Realign Your Smile Without Braces

 Beautiful straight teeth can do wonders for your appearance and your confidence.
 But what if you’re a professional adult and braces just don’t fit in with your lifestyle.
 Not to mention all the time you have to spend at the dentist’s office for adjustments, and the discomfort of wires and brackets.
-If you’ve been thinking about straightening your smile, but don’t want to spend years with a mouth full of metal, Dr. Mohanna, Dr. Georgy, and Dr. MacLeod offer Invisalign clear braces in Glenpool, OK.
+If you’ve been thinking about straightening your smile, but don’t want to spend years with a mouth full of metal, Dr. Mohanna and Dr. Georgy offer Invisalign clear braces in Glenpool, OK.

-Why Choose 918 Dentist for Invisalign Clear Braces?
+Why Choose 918 Dentist of Glenpool for Invisalign Clear Braces?

 - Faster Results with No Dietary Restrictions